vmfmyot/3D-Terrain-Modelisation/README.md

 If you want to "walk" through the map :
 - Walk forward : up arrow
-- Look to your :  right arrow
+- Look to your right :  right arrow
 - Look to your left : left arrow
 - Look upwards : A or Q
 - Look downwards : Z or W